syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

 ![Convert HTMLToPDF Azure Functions Step6](htmlconversion_images/htmltopdfoutput.png)

 A complete working sample can be downloaded from [Github](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/tree/master/Azure/HTML_to_PDF_Azure_functions)

-N> HTML to PDF converter is not supported with Azure App Service windows.
-We internally use Blink rendering engine for the conversion, it uses GDI calls for viewing and rendering the webpages.
-But Azure app service blocks GDI calls in the Azure website environment.
-As the Azure website does not have the elevated permission and enough rights, we can not launch the Chrome headless browser in the Azure app service windows (Azure website and Azure function).

 Click [here](https://www.syncfusion.com/document-processing/pdf-framework/net-core/html-to-pdf) to explore the rich set of Syncfusion HTML to PDF converter library features.